CaliStyle/trailpack-proxy-cart/README.md

 ## Transactions
 A Transaction is a representation of a purchasing event.

+## Refunds
+A Refund represents a transaction that has been completely or partially refunded.

 ## Gift Cards
 A Gift Card is an alternate payment method that acts as a customer source.